donsro/Pattern-Match/README.md

 # Pattern Matching
-### Javascript assignment.
+### Javascript test assignment.
-Requirement: Return TRUE if a sum of any two values in array equals to *-2.*
+Requirement: Return TRUE if a sum of any two values in an array equals to *-2.*
 Demo: http://donsro.atwebpages.com/sandbox/array-pattern.html